W-s-SBCs-Servers/advancements-getter/README.md

 python3 scoreboard.py "input_files.txt" server_screen_name minecraft_score_name
 ```

+## Player Data Source

+- This project utilizes the [`playerdb.co`](https://playerdb.co/) API to retrieve player information.
+Ensure you have proper access to this API and follow their usage guidelines.

 ## Contributions

 Contributions are welcome.
 Please provide clear and concise explanations of your contributions in your Pull Requests.